amcginlay/eks-demos/doc/09-orchestration/README.md

 kubectl delete deployment boot-orch
 ```

-Do not delete any further deployments.
-We will need them later.
+Do not delete the previous `php-echo` deployment.
+We will need that later.

 [Return To Main Menu](/README.md)